Mapping the sources of CP violation in neutrino oscillations from the seesaw mechanism: Calculations of

 It is worth pointing out that the 240 phase combinations listed above will be greatly reduced to~\cite{Xing:2023kdj}

-if the third heavy Majorana neutrino species $N^{}_6$ is switched off, in which case the canonical seesaw mechanism is simplified to the so-called minimal seesaw scenario~\cite{Kleppe:1995zz,Ma:1998zg,Frampton:2002qc,Xing:2020ald}.
+if the third heavy Majorana neutrino species $N^{}_6$ is switched off, in which case the canonical seesaw mechanism is simplified to the so-called minimal seesaw scenario~\cite{Kleppe:1995zz,Ma:1998zg,Frampton:2002qc,Xing:2020ald} \footnote{In Ref.~\cite{Fujihara:2005pv} the authors have successfully derived the exact correlation between the Jarlskog invariant and the CP-violating asymmetries of heavy Majorana neutrino decays by using a different parametrization of the flavor structure for the minimal seesaw mechanism, although their results are not as intuitional as the approximate ones obtained in the Euler-like block parametrization of the minimal seesaw scenario~\cite{Xing:2023kdj}.
+It is extremely complicated, however, to do the same thing in the canonical seesaw framework containing three heavy Majorana neutrino fields.
+The present work makes the {\it first} attempt in this regard, but a compromised balance has been struck between calculability of the observable quantities and complexity of their analytical expressions (i.e., we have adopted the approximate expressions of $A^{-1} R$ in our calculations from the very beginning).
+Even in this situation our analytical results have clearly shown how complicated the canonical (3+3) flavor case is, as compared with the minimal (3+2) flavor case.}.
 Such an amazing simplification of the expression of ${\cal J}^{}_\nu$ implies that a lot of information about CP violation in the canonical case is lost in the minimal seesaw framework, although the latter is a good benchmark model.